 The Sub Metro has an estimated population of 257,543 with 22,751 houses and 69,401 households according to the 2010 housing Census.
 In 2018, using the Greater Accra Growth Rate of 3.1%, it is projected that the population of Ablekuma South Stands at 315,051.

 The boundary from the current office location moves through the Kpakpo Oti Road intersection to Ring Road West (Mortuary Road) then from Ring Road West, it moves Eastwards to Laterbiokorshie intersection (Zoti) and turns left from Laterbiokorshie Road to link Road intersection to Chemu Road (Summer Hut Junction).
-Then from Sempe Traffic Light Street (I.B.E) through Mampong stream to Oblogo Road (Russia Road) then from Oblogo of Mars Road Intersection then from Mars Road Intersection to Dansoman roundabout.
-It then continues from Dansoman main road to Poultry Farm Avenue to Dansoman High Street through to SSNIT Flats and back to Otordjor, Opetekwei, Gbegbeyise and Shaibu Communities.
+Then from Sempe Traffic Light Street (I.B.E) through Mampong stream.

 The Ablekuma South Sub Metro area has contributed immensely to the economic development of Accra.
-The dominant economic activity within the Sub-Metro is fishing and fish mongering activities due to the fact that the majority of its communities are found along the coastline.
+The dominant economic activity within the Sub-Metro is fishing and fish mongering activities since the majority of its communities are found along the coastline.
 It also hosts some business entities like supermarkets, banks, fuel stations, educational institutions and hotels.

 It has two main markets which are, the Tuesday Market at Korle Gonno and Dansoman Market.